 Bachelor of Science, National University of Ireland, Galway, Ireland, 1995-1998, with a concentration in physics.

-‘The Cognition of the Human Individual in the Mature Thought of Edith Stein’, in Philosophical News, a Publication of the European Society for Moral Philosophy, ed.
-Elisa Grimi, 16 (forthcoming: 2019).
+‘The Cognition of the Human Individual in the Mature Thought of Edith Stein’, in Philosophical News, Official Publication of the European Society for Moral Philosophy, ed.
+Elisa Grimi, 16 (issue dated: 2018; actually published: 2020), pp. 131-43.